pyeventsourcing/esdbclient/README.md

 ### Start EventStoreDB

-Use Docker to run EventStoreDB from the official container image on DockerHub.
+Use Docker to run EventStoreDB using the official Docker container image on DockerHub.

+For development, you can start a "secure" server locally on port 2113 using the following command.

+    $ docker run -d --name my-eventstoredb -it -p 2113:2113 --env "HOME=/tmp" eventstore/eventstore:22.10.0-buster-slim --dev

+Alternatively, you can start an "insecure" server locally on port 2113 using the following command.

-    $ docker run -d --name my-eventstoredb -it -p 2113:2113 -p 1113:1113 eventstore/eventstore:21.10.2-buster-slim --insecure
+    $ docker run -d --name my-eventstoredb -it -p 2113:2113 eventstore/eventstore:22.10.0-buster-slim --insecure

-Please note, this will start the server without SSL/TLS enabled, allowing only "insecure" connections.
-This version of this Python client does not support SSL/TLS connections.
-A future version of this library will support "secure" connections.
+To connect to the "insecure" local server using the client in this package, you just need to know the local hostname and the port number.
+To connect to the "secure" local development server, you will also need to know that the username is "admin" and the password is "changeit".
+You will also need to get the SSL/TLS certificate from the server.
+You can get the server certificate with the following command.

+    $ python -c "import ssl; print(get_server_certificate(addr=('localhost', 2113)))"

 ### Stop EventStoreDB

-Use Docker to stop and remove the EventStoreDB container.
+To stop and remove the `my-eventstoredb` container created above, use the following Docker commands.

     $ docker stop my-eventstoredb
 	$ docker rm my-eventstoredb